 You can have an emotional connection but not have the more important aspects of a relationship like respect or loyalty.
 Where the modern Christian culture is at fault is that it’s trying to appeal to the heart without the head.
 The two go hand in hand and develop over time.
 If I just had the head I may know God is real but I probably won’t have a passion to serve and live my life for Him.
 If I just had the heart I might feel things for God but my relationship wouldn’t be founded upon anything real.
 It would be like building a house on the sand where I could theoretically mould Jesus into any version I saw fit.

 Nearly all of us know that if you spend enough time with someone their personality will soon rub off on you.
 Our relationship with God works the same way.
 We don’t need to try to grow an emotional attachment to Him because the more time we spend with Him the more He rubs off on us and the more He reveals to us just how good He is.
 Emotions will grow naturally over time and at one point we do come to feel that warm affection for Him.
-But we develop that, not in our own power or will, but because Christ loved us first, and even then they will always waver.
+But we develop that, not in our own power or will, but because Christ loved us first.
 All He wants from us is our faith and if we know in our minds that He is who He says He is we’ll also come to know it in our hearts.
 It’s a journey and a long one at that but Jesus loves each and every step you choose to take towards Him.